 Today she knows that something will be different about these books.
 She is drawing from the vast and complex knowledge of her own reading, and she is confident.
 And although there is not sufficient vocabulary available for her to clarify her predictions, she remains at the counter, attempting several times to gently illuminate, for me, the singular knowing that happens when you look at the cover of a book.

-As she leaves, she is pointing, pointing through the door, up at the warm day, indicating life itself; she says: I have been looking for these books for all of my life.
+As she leaves, she is pointing, pointing through the door, at the warm day, and says: I have been looking for these books for all of my life.

 Max is not yet walking.
 And so he holds tightly to any available support to assist his sideways, stumping journey to here, to there, to Pa, to the biscuits, to a cupboard left ajar, to a fishing reel that he is not allowed to have.
 But now, his muscles have forged ahead of his balance and his small legs will lift and forage for a hold, on anything that might now lift him upward and onward toward heaven.